 The playing cards are matt printed and square cut and not always centred, unlike the rounded corners and satin finish of the first release.

-NB: Much of what this game is for is based only on hearsay and what has been assumed from the production and feel.
+NB: What this game was used for has been assumed from the production and feel.
 I do not have any official verification.
 If anyone has more information on what this set is and where it came from I would be incredibly grateful for anything you can share.